mimiquate/tower/README.md

 [![Hex.pm](https://img.shields.io/hexpm/v/tower.svg)](https://hex.pm/packages/tower)
 [![Documentation](https://img.shields.io/badge/Documentation-purple.svg)](https://hexdocs.pm/tower)

-Tower is a flexible exception tracker for elixir applications.
+Tower is a modern and modular exception tracker and reporter for elixir applications.

 It **listens** for **exceptions** in an elixir application **and informs** about them to the configured list of **reporters** (one or many).